Being a Zentrepreneur

 As a young teenager, I always felt a certain internal egoistic tug whenever I would read a bio that had ‘founder’ listed in the accomplishments.
 It felt like a title I could never hold, being an Indian woman.
 Despite that, I secretly brewed the desire to have that in my profile someday.
 To me, it meant I had made it.
 I was successful.
 I was accomplished.
 With that title under my belt — I was someone who had value.

 By and by, I accumulated experience working in multiple industries and eventually also founded a few organizations.
 In my leadership, I realized how much baggage some of those titles held.
-Ego, expectations, walls, etc. and this baggage weighed on not only the bearer but also the people we lead.
+Ego, expectations, walls, etc. and this baggage weighed on not only me but also the people I led.

 While building my life’s work in an intentional collective of impact facilitators I really really badly did not want anything to do with that baggage.
 I had enough from my own life weighing me down anyway.
 So slowly and steadily that initial internal egoistic tug to be a ‘founder’ paled to the extent that it made room for a very important insight.
 That insight led me to call myself a ‘Zentrepreneur’.